Cherreads

 [Level: ??? - Uncommon]

-The beast stood as tall as a draft horse, its spine ridged with thick bone plating.
+The beast stood as tall as a draft horse.
+Its spine was ridged with thick bone plating.
 Its movements had that deliberateness Will had already learned to fear more than speed.
 It wasn't rushing.
 It was deciding.

 Two of the survivors were running for a gap between collapsed walls on the far side of the clearing.
-One guy in patched leather armor hadn't looked back once.
-The guy behind him glanced back, then quickly looked away.
+One guy in patched leather armor didn't look back once.
+The guy behind him glanced back, then quickly looked at the ground.

 The two girls were back-to-back in the center of the clearing.

 One of them, small and blonde, watched the mountain lion with grim, unblinking calculation.
 The improvised spear in her hands was held correctly.
 Her feet were set.
-She'd been in worse spots.
+She had been in worse spots.

 The other girl, dark-haired and unarmed, stayed anyway.
-Her back was pressed to the blonde's, her dark eyes tracking the monster with wide, careful attention.
+Her back pressed to the blonde's.
+Her dark eyes tracked the monster with wide, careful attention.

 Neither of them called after the boys.